 Beginning day two in the same bed that I had gone to sleep in put paid to that assumption.

 The next three days had been a whistle stop tour through the cycles of grief.
 Disbelief had gone out the window quickly, being stuck in a giant keep with everyone fawning over you saw to that.
-Rage and tears followed over the next couple of days at the unfairness of it, realising that I was separated from my family, friends, the entire world that I knew, possibly permanently, was no small psychological shock after all.
+Rage and tears followed over the next couple of days at the unfairness of it.
+It was no small psychological shock to realise that I was separated from my family, my friends, and the entire world that I knew after all.
+Especially when I could only conclude it was permanent as I certainly had no ideas how to reverse it.
 But it was the last stage, resignation, that had resulted in my newfound resolve to leave my chambers and face my new reality.

 Thank god, or I should get used to saying 'thank the gods' now before I got myself into trouble, I had Renly's memories; after a fashion.
-Memories, after all, are stored as chemical processes in the brain, and as I had Renly's brain, I thankfully had his memories.
-How my own memories were present was a question that ran into very murky water, as they had obviously been attached my….essence, soul, whatever…so that was something that I'd decided to leave well enough alone.
+Memories, after all, are stored as chemical processes in the brain.
+As I had Renly's brain, I thankfully had his memories.
+How my own memories were present was a question that ran into very murky water as they had obviously been attached my….essence, soul, whatever…so that was something that I'd decided to leave well enough alone.
 Just being grateful I was still me despite the extra memories rattling around in here.

 Unfortunately, Renly's memories came with three big problems.

 Problem one was that they were faded.
-Available as if they were films I'd watched a hundred times until they were ingrained in my memory, rather than as things I'd experienced myself.
+Available as if they were films I had watched a hundred times until they were ingrained in my memory.
+Rather than as things I'd experienced myself.

 But the faded memories of my 'host' – for lack of a better term – wouldn't trigger on their own.
 I had no idea on what servants were supposed to attend me at what points throughout the day for example, or what they were supposed to do for me until I looked at them when they arrived.
-Thankfully, the memories of a particular servant came back when I looked at them and I figured it out from there, but it was far from ideal, and it still didn't mean I knew what the fuck Renly was supposed to be doing all day.
+Thankfully, the memories of a particular servant came back when I looked at them and I figured it out from there, but it was far from ideal.
+It didn't mean I knew what the fuck Renly was supposed to be doing all day for instance.